medusajs/medusa/docs/content/quickstart/quick-start-docker.md

 4. Setup accounts for included plugins.
 This step is optional but required for placing orders.

-Create a Stripe account and add your API key and webhook secret to `.env` Create a SendGrid account and add your API key to `.env`
+Create a Stripe account and add your API key and the webhook secret to `.env` Create a SendGrid account and add your API key to `.env`

 ```bash